-- Each student is accountable for individual behavior and is expected to act in a responsible, mature manner that reflects the qualities of honesty, integrity, courtesy, reliability, and responsible interpersonal skills.
-Profanity, derogatory comments, and emotional responses which inhibit learning or effective functioning will not be permitted.
-Such conduct may be referred to the Waubonsee Student Conduct Board for consideration. - Harassment based on race, color, religion, gender, sexual orientation, age, national origin, veteran's status, marital status, disability, or any other characteristic will not be permitted. - Student behavior must not interfere with agency/staff/faculty relationships. - Honesty is expected of all students both in the classroom and clinical setting.
+• Each student is accountable for individual behavior and is expected to act in a responsible, mature manner that reflects the qualities of honesty, integrity, courtesy, reliability, and

+- Harassment based on race, color, religion, gender, sexual orientation, age, national origin, veteran's status, marital status, disability, or any other characteristic will not be permitted. - Student behavior must not interfere with agency/staff/faculty relationships. - Honesty is expected of all students both in the classroom and clinical setting.
 Acts of lying, cheating, plagiarism, forgery, alteration, and/or falsification of clinical/laboratory documents, written work, or academic records will not be permitted.